allenarduino/Allenchat/README.md

 - This application is a REST API so you can build a mobile app or desktop app in future to consume the same data from the backend.
 - It uses JWT method for authentication and authorization instead of session.
 - It uses JWT because it's a REST API.
-- Before running this,you need to install nodejs and python3.
 - Create a database according to the schema design in the Database directory
 - cd into Frontend directory and run npm start.
-- Download Xampp server

 # Coding is fun :)